The Education Local Offer will be maintained and improved with the help of parents, carers, children and young people.

 Solihull Metropolitan Borough Council want all our children and young people to achieve and live fullfiling lives.
 We want our young people to achieve the best outcomes possible.
 With this in mind we have published our SEND Strategy for your information.
 The strategy recognises that all stakeholders need to work together particularly Schools, Colleges, Health, Social Care (including Adult services) and the voluntary sector.
 The strategy ensures that we are all working together through a common vision.

-Here you can view the Solihull Accessibility Strategy 2016-2019
+Here you can view the Accessibility Strategy 2021-24 v2

 We have agreed with schools and their governing bodies what should be available for children and young people in mainstream schools and early years settings.
 For information on what a specific school or setting can offer visit the school, governor and local authority responsibilities page.